openstack/openstack-manuals/doc/admin-guide/source/compute-pci-passthrough.rst

 .. note::

-   The PCI device with address ``0000:41:00.0`` is as an example.
-Expect to change this according to your actual environment.
+   The PCI device with address ``0000:41:00.0`` is used as an example.
+This will differ between environments.

 Configure nova-scheduler (Controller)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~